-Even though the government is has been involved in protecting children and safe guarding the rights of Children, through various government and non-governmental organs, there are still many cases of child abuse and child rights violation in Kenya.
+Even though the government is involved in protecting and safe guarding the rights of Children, through various government and non-governmental organs, there are still many cases of child abuse and child rights violation in Kenya.

 Hundreds of thousands of children in Kenya are still going through many challenges; such as sexual abuse, child labor, child prostitution, child trafficking, early marriages, physical and emotional abuse, female genital mutilation, abandonment, neglect and homelessness.